What is Yoga Therapy?

 Who’s Behind the Scenes

-Through her persistent pain journey the therapeutic benefits of Yoga and Ayurveda have been transformative, guiding Christina toward whole-body wellness and much-needed restoration.
-While embarking on a journey of self-discovery and empowerment Christina reclaimed agency over her own health and wellness finding relief from physical pain, nurturing her mental and emotional well-being, and building resilience and a renewed sense of vitality.
+Throughout her healing journey these therapeutic practices have been transformative, guiding Christina toward whole-body wellness and much-needed restoration.
+She reclaimed agency over her own health finding relief from years of physical pain and tools to nurture her mental and emotional well-being, helping her rebuild her resilience and a renewed sense of vitality.

-Christina is now a passionate advocate sharing her experiences and knowledge to support others on their own paths toward healing and wholeness.
-Her teachings and training is centered around self-care, self-discovery, self-awareness, relief from stress and anxiety, sleep support, relief of persistent pain, supporting chronic disease and illness, injury recovery, optimizing pelvic health, bone health, and healthy aging.
+Christina is now a passionate advocate sharing her experiences and knowledge to support others on their path toward healing and wholeness.
+Her offerings and training is centered around relief of persistent pain, relief from stress and anxiety, management of chronic disease and illness, injury recovery, pre and post operative support, balance and fall prevention, sleep support, optimizing pelvic health, bone health, brain health, healthy aging, self-care, self-discovery, mindfulness and lifestyle management.

 Follow or contact us here!